 A five stories structure towards the East is what we know as Hawa Mahal.
 All these five story or levels have unique names – Sharad Mandir, Ratan Mandir, Vichitra Mandir, Prakash Mandir and Hawa Mandir.
 Rooms towards South are called Pratap Mandir, a private area of Maharajah Sawai Pratap Singh, its founder.
 The rooms towards North is Bhojanshala or the kitchen.

 Maharajah Sawai Pratap Singh was a great lover of architecture and art forms like poetry, literature, painting, dance and singing.
 Hawa Mahal was his personal retreat to engage in his love for these art forms.
-Being an ardent devotee of Lord krishna, he would worship Lord Krishna at Vichitra Mandir in Hawa Mahal.
+He worshipped Lord Krishna at Vichitra Mandir being his ardent devotee.
 Autumn season was celebrated at Sharad mandir on ground floor; Sharad means autumn in Hindi.

 After checking out Sharad Mandir, it was turn of Ratan mandir on the first floor.
 Ratan Mandir has colored glass work, resembling the colors of precious and semi precious stones with which Jaipur is closely associated.

-Hawa Mandir has a screen only towards East direction; it is open from rest three sides and is the top most floor.
-Name of Hawa Mahal is derived from the Hawa Mandir section.
+Hawa Mandir has a screen towards east direction & it is open from rest three sides.
+It is topmost floor.
+The name of Hawa Mahal is derived from Hawa Mandir section.

-The access to all these floors is through the ramp.
+The access to top floors is through the ramp.
 There are no stairs to reach these floors.

 There is a logic for constructing ramp instead of stair case in Hawa Mahal.
-Hawa Mahal was built and designed in a way to enable the royal women to witness the street processions from the without being seen by the public.
-In those days royal women were not permitted to step out of the royal abode -City Palace without Purdah.
-They used to dress in heavy Ghaghras and Odhnis, a local dress worn by the women of yesteryear.
-These Ghaghras were dressy and required help of maids.
+Hawa Mahal was built and designed in a way to enable the royal women to witness the street processions without being seen by the public.
+In those days women were not permitted to step out of the royal abode – City Palace without Purdah.
+Ghaghras and Odhns, a dress worn by these women were quite heavy and required the help of maids.
 Ramp facilitated for easy movement of the royal women dressed in this heavy attire.
-The lattices in Hawa Mahal allowed royal women to witness the streets of Jaipur from confines of City Palace.
+The lattices in Hawa Mahal allowed royal women to witness the streets of Jaipur from the confines of City Palace.

-To serve this purpose, Hawa Mahal was connected to the section housing queens and women of the City Palace – Zenana Dyodi, a residential quarter for queens and women.
+To serve this purpose, Hawa Mahal was connected to the section housing queens and women of the City Palace – Zenana Dyodi.

-From top floor of Hawa Mandir you can take a panoramic view of the city with Nahargarh Fort, City palace and Jantar Mantar on one side and the city markets on the other side.
-This view is hard to replicate from any other site.
-Hence its a good place to witness the heritage and beauty of the pink city, Jaipur.
-I enjoyed taking few pictures but large crowd was a problem at Hawa Mandir.
+From the top floor of Hawa Mandir you can enjoy the panoramic view of the city.
+This view is hard to find from any other place.
+It’s a good place to witness the heritage and beauty of the pink city, Jaipur.

-Apart from the main building, there is an extra annex with the courtyard and rooms.
+There is an extra annexure with a courtyard and rooms.

 Maharajah Sawai Pratap Singh was the grandson of Maharajah Sawai Jai Singh II, the founder of Jaipur city.
-His term was marked with constant attacks of Marathas.
-In many way it was unfortunate that a great lover of art forms, literature, painting and architecture had constant worries on his mind.
-Maharajah Sawai Pratap Singh was the only successor of Maharajah Sawai Jai Singh II to give an impetus to the great architecture.
-In the history of Jaipur, only three rulers have significant contributions by way of adding to the built heritage, art and culture – Maharajah Sawai Jai Singh II, Maharajah Sawai Pratap Singh and Maharajah Ram Singh II.
+His term was marked with the constant attacks from Marathas.
+In many ways, its unfortunate that a great lover of art forms, literature, painting, and architecture was constantly worried.
+Maharajah Sawai Pratap Singh was the only successor to give an impetus to architecture.
+In Jaipur’s history, only three rulers have contributed significantly towards built heritage, art and culture – Maharajah Sawai Jai Singh II, Maharajah Sawai Pratap Singh and Maharajah Ram Singh II.